Meghalaya: Tourism

-Until 1955, foreign tourists required special permits to enter the areas that now constitute the state of Meghalaya, which are sometimes compared to Scotland for their highlands, fog and scenery.
+Until 1955, foreign tourists required special permits to enter the areas that now constitute the state of Meghalaya, which is sometimes compared to Scotland for its highlands, fog and scenery.
 Meghalaya has some of the thickest primary forests in the country and therefore constitutes one of the most important ecotourism circuits in India.
 The Meghalaya subtropical forests support a vast variety of flora and fauna.
 The state has two national parks and three wildlife sanctuaries.

 Meghalaya also offers many adventure tourism opportunities in the form of mountaineering, rock climbing, trekking, and hiking, caving (spelunking) and water sports.
 The state offers several trekking routes, some of which also afford an opportunity to encounter rare animals.
 The Umiam Lake has a water sports complex with facilities such as rowboats, paddleboats, sailing boats, cruise-boats, water-scooters, and speedboats.

-Cherrapunji is a tourist destination in north-east of India.
+Cherrapunji is a tourist destination in north-east India.
 It lies to the south of the capital Shillong.
 A rather scenic 50-kilometre long road connects Cherrapunji with Shillong.

 Living root bridges are also a tourist draw, with many examples located near Cherrapunji.
 The Double-Decker root bridge, along with several others, is found in the village of Nongriat, which is tourist friendly.
 Many other root bridges can be found nearby, in the villages of Nongthymmai, Mynteng, and Tynrong.
 Other areas with root bridges include Riwai village, near the tourist village of Mawlynnong, Pynursla, especially the villages of Rangthyllaing and Mawkyrnot, and the area around Dawki, in the West Jaintia Hills district, where there are many living root bridges scattered throughout the nearby villages.